 Digital signage has become a popular way for businesses to increase their visibility and reach potential customers.
 It is an effective method of advertising that can be used in many different settings, such as retail stores, restaurants, corporate offices, airports, schools, and more.

-But how do you measure the return on investment (ROI) of your digital signage software?
+But how do you measure the return on investment (ROI) of your digital signage software when targeting your audience through the right digital signage advertising networks?
 We explore that and more in this article.

 How to Measure Digital Signage ROI or ROO?